Adamsville, Arizona: Demographics

 Adamsville first appeared on the 1870 U.S. Census as an unincorporated village.
 It was then located within Pima County.
 It became a part of Pinal County with its creation in 1875.
 It reported 400 residents in 1870, all White.
 It was tied with the village of Apache Pass as the then-second most populous locale in Pima County, behind Tucson, and was the fourth largest recorded community in the entire territory of Arizona.
 In 1880, it reported as the village of Sanford, with just 39 residents.
 It was the second-least recorded populated community, tied with the village of Plomosa, and just ahead of Casa Grande.
 It did not report again on the census.

 Remaining structures

 Cemetery

 Historic Adamsville A.O.U.W.
 Cemetery – The Pioneers' Cemetery Association (PCA) maintains the "historic cemetery" (one which has been in existence for more than fifty years) in Adamsville.
-Among those interred in the cemetery and whose graves are pictured are:
+Among those interred in the cemetery are: